How To Make Stunning Dashboards & Take Your Decisions To The Next Level

 7. Build a Balanced Perspective

 By now, you have a solid understanding of how to pick the right visualizations for your dashboard and how to approach selecting the KPIs to tell your story.
-To bring everything together and create a panoramic view with your dashboard, you should present critical data that offers a clear-cut snapshot of past trends, insights that offer a projection of future outcomes, and real-time data that shows what’s happening at the moment.
+To bring everything together and create a panoramic view, you should present critical data that offers a clear-cut snapshot of past trends, insights that offer a projection of future outcomes, and real-time data that shows what’s happening at the moment.

 Having a balanced mix of data-driven insights will significantly improve your decision-making in a host of key areas, empowering your users to develop key initiatives that will drive the company forward while helping you to get ahead of the competition.

 Adding filters and functionality to your dashboard will make it easy for your users to analyze, arrange, and view your balanced mix of data while maintaining the integrity of the design.
-The right data dashboard software will also allow you to make these types of customization without any technical knowledge.
+The right data dashboard software will also allow you to create these types of customizations without any technical knowledge.

 8. Use Predefined Templates

 Templates are designed to help users quickly use predefined styles, layouts, and charts.
-For example, in datapine, you can simply select the desired template, and the software will generate a visual on its own.
-If you want to know the quickest and better way to build a company dashboard, predefined templates might be worth investigating, especially if you don't have time to create one from scratch or you don't want to design anything on your own.
+For example, in datapine, you can simply select the desired template, and the software will generate a visual independently.
+If you want to know the quickest and best way to build a company dashboard, predefined templates might be worth investigating, especially if you don't have time to create one from scratch or you don't want to design anything on your own.

-Templates are a great way to not only save time but inspire you to adjust the existing layout and implement your company's touch.
+Templates are a great way to not only save man-hours but also inspire you to adjust the existing layout and implement your company's touch.
 When using such online data visualization tools, you will have the possibility to create stunning dashboards and have your data all in one place.

 9. Take Advantage Of Interactivity

 If you want to know how to make a data dashboard even more advanced, you might want to consider interactivity.
-These features will help you not only to drill deep into your data but do so in seconds, each time important business questions arise.
+These features will help you drill deep into your data and do so in seconds whenever important business questions arise.

-Interactive dashboards are critical in your dashboard creation process since they provide you with invaluable possibilities to manipulate your data as you go.
-From powerful drill-downs to chart zooms and widgets, these features will enable you to interact with each set of information that is visualized while you keep complete control over your dashboard.
+Interactive dashboards are effective because they provide you with invaluable possibilities to manipulate your data as you go.
+From powerful drill-downs to chart zooms and widgets, these features will enable you to interact with each set of information that is visualized.

-Advanced dashboard software has built-in interactive features that will help you in leaving spreadsheets behind while building a powerful dashboard that is not crowded with information but, on the contrary, provides clean and sharp visuals that can be analyzed on a deeper level.
+Advanced dashboard software has built-in interactive features that will help you leave spreadsheets behind while building a powerful dashboard that is not crowded with information but, on the contrary, provides clean and sharp visuals that can be analyzed on a deeper level on the fly.

-The goal of interactivity is to build dashboards that will help you simplify analytical processes making them a more user-friendly while, at the same time, providing answers to questions immediately.
-If your dashboard is interactive, you have much more possibilities to keep your data simple yet powerful, therefore, this point is critical to consider if you want to build the best possible dashboard.
-To help you more, you can check out this video and check the topic in more detail:
+The goal of interactivity is to build dashboards that will help you simplify analytical processes, making them more user-friendly while also providing answers to questions immediately.
+If your dashboard is interactive, you have more possibilities to keep your data simple yet powerful.
+To help you more, check out this video:

 10. Include Advanced Technologies